yanyiyang2000/stm32-gcc-baremetal/README.md

 └── main.c
 ```

-`common` directory contains header and source code used by all demonstrations.
+`demo_common` directory contains header and source code used by all demonstrations.

 `demo_x` directories contain header and source code used by individual demonstrations.
 Each demonstration contains `demo_x_enter.c` which provides the `demo_x_enter` function to initialize the device and run in an infinite loop.